 The Post Office was established in Rockmart under the name of Cleantown, Georgia with John Gent serving as postmaster.
-In October 1837 the name was changed to Van Wert, which was the county seat at the time.
-In 1872 it was changed to Rock Mart and Mr. W.C.
+In October 1837, the name was changed to Van Wert, which was the county seat at the time.
+In 1872, it was changed to Rock Mart and Mr. W.C.
 Spence was the first postmaster.
-In the early 1900s routes were 24 and 25 miles long and the pay was $60.00 per month.
-The post office was in the state building on Church Street, the old Cummings Department Store building.
+In the early 1900’s, routes were 24 and 25 miles long and the pay was $60.00 per month.
+The post office was in the slate building on Church Street, the old Cummings Department Store building.

 The new post office (U.S. Federal Building) on Elm Street was dedicated in May, 1940.
 A mural depicting men at work was painted by Reuben Gambrell on one wall.